ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 Often these outputs are provided on 3 pin connector strips supplying or distributing servo power and ground, in addition to the individual output signals.
 This power is usually provided externally, such as by the ESC or a BEC, although some autopilots provide this power from internal regulators.

-An connection example for Rover
+A connection example for Rover

 .. image:: ../../../images/servo-motor-connection.jpg
   :width: 450px